I work from home with my five kids and wife and review everything from gag gifts to men's collectibles and computer hardware.

-Another thing I really like about this device is that you can purchase multiple speakers and daisy chain them together for additional sound.
+Want more sound?
+Another thing I really like about this device is that you can purchase multiple Kinivo speakers and daisy chain them together for additional sound.

 7. Anker Backup Cell Phone Charger

-If you're at class all day long, then the last thing you want to have to worry about is your cell phone running out of power.
+If you're in class all day long, then the last thing you want to worry about is your cell phone running out of power.

-This lipstick-sized device will recharge their cellphone while they are on the go and make sure they never run out of power.
+This lipstick-sized device will recharge their cellphone while they're on the go and make sure they never run out of power.

-There are other bigger and more powerful options than this one on the market, but this is the one I'd recommend simply because of its size and price.
+But why this particular model?
+There are other bigger and more powerful options on the market, but this is the one I'd recommend simply because of its size and price.

 Anything bigger than this and they won't want to carry it around.

 Monitoring your heart rate, times, and distance helps to improve performance for both professional and casual athletes.